pczarski/GUI_Projcect_duplicate/README.md

 ##
 ##
 ##
-## Below is the React official guide:
+## Below is the React official guide, for reference:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).